 Soccer balls can be made from different materials, of course.

-Leather is obviously the pricier option out there and can feel great to play with, but is not suited to outdoor use.
-The leather actively absorbs liquid/ moisture and can become too heavy to kick properly, so leather balls are best for indoor use only.
+Leather is obviously the pricier option out there and can feel great to play with, but isn't suited to outdoor use.
+The leather actively absorbs liquid/ moisture and the ball can become too heavy to kick properly, so leather balls are best for indoor use only.

 Synthetic leather balls are a great alternative and can be used for both indoor and outdoor use, and are generally cheaper.

 Price-wise, rubber balls tend to be the cheapest option.
 They’re pretty durable, too, and are great for friendly games and kickarounds, but won’t feel the same as balls that are used in official play.